 How about keeping your old furniture and simply trying to bring it back to life a little?
 As we said earlier, a little TLC can go a long way with furniture.
 Keep in mind the craftsmanship and quality of vintage furniture as well.
 Just because it’s old doesn’t mean that it’s ready to be tossed to the curbside.

 Here are some examples of how you could bring old furniture back to life:

 - Take an old dining room table, sand it down and restain it.

 - If you have old end tables that are scratched and marked up from kids and pets, you could refurbish them by restaining and covering the top portion with a piece of felt.

 - Old appliances might seem better off at the landfill, but what if you turned them into something else?
 With the right adjustments, you could turn an old stove into something useful.

-- Vintage furniture and appliances are always useful because they have designs which are meant to last a lifetime.
+- Vintage furniture and appliances are always useful because they have designs that are meant to last a lifetime.
 There is a tremendous difference between them and the mass-manufactured furniture we fill our homes with today.

 Give your life a little of that vintage charm and find a way to salvage furniture you would normally throw away.

 What’s better than gifting something to someone you love?
 If you’re able, why not find someone you know who needs a piece of furniture?
 If it looks old or beaten up, put a little work in to fix it up and give it to a newlywed in the family or even someone who is going through rough times.